NAR REALTORS® Legislative Meetings & Trade Expo

 CRS EDUCATION SESSIONS:

 The Council will be presenting four complimentary CRS Education Sessions at the Washington Hilton Hotel on Thursday, May 14th from 11:00 a.m. until 4:00 p.m.
-The schedule with speaker and session information will be posted soon.
+Click here for the schedule with speaker and session information.

 MD/DC CRS DINNER & EVENING MONUMENTS TOUR: